natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/nlp.rst

 NLP
 ===

-BBF agents are powered by NLP (Natural Language Processing) tools that provide them with the necessary capabilities to understand and generate human language.
+BAF agents are powered by NLP (Natural Language Processing) tools that provide them with the necessary capabilities to understand and generate human language.

 - **Intent Classification** to recognize the user intentions, implicit in messages.